WorldHistoricalGazetteer/docs/validator.md

 Easy, no?! ;^)

 The following screens indicate what we have in mind to build.
 They are schematic, indicating required functionality and not appearance.
-Comments as issues in this repo, or by email or twitter are welcome.
-Work is commencing, so sooner the better.
+Comments as issues in this repo (preferred), or by [email](mailto:grossner@pitt.edu) or twitter (@WHGazetteer) are welcome.
+Work on this is commencing now, so sooner the better.

 ### not registered/logged in
 <img style="border:0px;" height=400 src="images/contribute__not%20logged%20in.png" alt=""/></a>